alliedbrother/AI_NEWS_APP/readme.md

 Features:
     1. Infinity news.
     2. Categorical sorting.
-    3. Same news in multiple languages.
+    3. Same news in multiple languages.ccf
     4. Usability as website as well as application.

 Implementation steps: